bitfwdcommunity/Blockathon/README.md

 - High end catering if you want to impress corproate faggots + dollar dollar bills + Champagne every day.

 ## After the Event
 - Packing up ( Dishes / Chairs / Cleaning)
+- Follow up with yoru own sposnrso + thank you

+- Improvement form
 - Thank you + Keeping in touch with the attendees

 - Follow up content
 -

-The Ultimate Guide to your own Blockathon ...(MIT LICENSE)

-# Overview

 ## What is a Blockathon?
 Blockathon = Blockchain + Hackathon.

 Blockchain encompassing the technology driving the new age of trust and decentralisation and hackathon being an event in which anyone from any field can come together and work on a project in a given timeframe.
 By combining the two, you get an event where people come together and work on meaningful projects for the Blockchain.